-The world entered a new decade a few months ago.
+The world entered a new decade more than a year ago.
 It is safe to say that like the ten years that went by, the upcoming ten years will be the game changer in every aspect of our life from lifestyle to travelling and much more.
 Just as technology is penetrating our lifestyle more and more, many people carry a solid opinion that somehow we are moving away from our cultures and traditions.
 Here, we present the history and origin of the famous kente cloth.

 Many Boomer parents would argue that their millennial sons and daughters don’t know much about their roots and traditional norms or the past that shaped them.
 It might be valid for a lot of things that we have readily incorporated in our lives and swayed away from the past.
 However, there is still one significant aspect of our lives that has kept traditions alive, and technology has indeed helped in doing so.